Please refer to the Continuing Professional Development page for detailed information about maintaining your designation.

 The exam consists of 150 multiple-choice questions, based on knowledge of the nine Functional Dimensions of the CPHR Competency Framework.
 The exam is delivered through computer-based testing (CBT).

 How long do I have to complete the registration process?

 Exam candidates have 10 years from the time they pass/waive the NKE to the time they successfully complete the Experience Validation Assessment.
 Candidates and CPHRs must keep their membership active (in good standing) with their provincial HR association in order to keep their Candidate status or CHPR active.

 When are the NKE exams held?

-Exams are held on the first Saturday in June and November of each year.
+Exams are held in the Spring and Fall of each year.
 Please refer to the NKE schedule for specific dates.